cern-eos/eos/doc/diopside/manual/using.rst

 File Versioning
 ---------------

-File versioning can be triggerd as a per directory policy using the extended attribute ``sys.versioning=<n>`` or via the ``eos file version`` command.
+File versioning can be triggered as a per-directory policy using the extended attribute ``sys.versioning=<n>`` or via the ``eos file version`` command.

-The paramter ``<n>`` in the extended attribute describes the maximum number of versions which should be kept according to a FIFO policy.

-Additionally to the simple FIFO policy where the oldest versions are deleted once ``<n>`` versions are reached there are 11 predefined timebins, for which additional versions exceeding the versioning parameter ``<n>`` are kept.
+The parameter ``<n>`` in the extended attribute describes the maximum number of versions which should be kept according to a FIFO policy.
+In addition, there are 11 predefined timebins, for which additional versions exceeding the versioning parameter ``<n>`` are kept.

 Versions are kept in a hidden directory (visible with ``ls -la``) which is composed by ``.sys.v#.<basename>``